 Coal is cheap and abundant.
 Assuming that current rates of consumption and output remain constant, estimates of reserves suggest that there is enough coal to last more than 200 years.
 However, there are a number of issues associated with the use of coal.

-Coal mines and coal-preparation plants have wreaked on the climate.
-Surface mining, also known as strip mining, kills natural habitats, and one form of surface mining, known as mountaintop removal mining, changes the topography of the region significantly and irreversibly.
+Coal mines and coal-preparation plants have wreaked havoc on the climate.
+Surface mining, also known as strip mining, kills natural habitats, while surface mining, known as mountaintop removal mining, changes the topography of the region significantly and irreversibly.
 Surface areas exposed during mining, as well as coal and rock waste (which was often deposited indiscriminately), weather rapidly, creating a large amount of sediment as well as soluble chemical products such as sulfuric acid and iron sulphates.
 Sedimentation can cause nearby streams to become clogged.

 Coal use is associated with different types of air pollution.
 Many compounds are formed during the incomplete burning or conversion of coal, some of which are carcinogenic.
 Coal combustion also releases sulphur and nitrogen oxides, which react with atmospheric moisture to form sulfuric and nitric acids, resulting in acid rain.
 Furthermore, it generates particulate matter (fly ash) that can be carried hundreds of kilometres by winds and solids (bottom ash and slag) that must be disposed of.